 The plant status portion of the inspection program is important because it will be used by the inspectors in the risk-informed process to select inspection samples and to modify the scope and depth of inspections in other inspectable areas that support assessment of all cornerstone areas.
 This awareness of plant conditions, emerging problems or work, and activities planned by the licensee is used by the inspectors in determining which inspection procedures to use and the specific samples for inspections within the inspectable areas of the baseline inspection program.
 Therefore, since plant status is conducted in part to prepare for other baseline inspection activities, this effort is not considered part of the direct inspection effort under the baseline program.

-provides additional detail regarding the scope and basis of the plant status activities performed under the baseline inspection program.
+Exhibit 44 provides additional detail regarding the scope and basis of the plant status activities performed under the baseline inspection program.

 0308.2-04 SUPPLEMENTAL INSPECTION PROGRAM